-In Figures 7, 8, and 9, the modeled streamflow impacts to the North Platte River, South Platte River, and Lodgepole Creek, respectively, from all groundwater-only irrigation and municipal and industrial development within the District with offsetting management actions, including allocations, groundwater irrigated acre retirements, and recharge projects on the South Platte River, are shown.
-Also shown are the modeled streamflow impacts from all groundwater-only irrigation and municipal and industrial development prior to 1997.
-The difference between the two lines is the impact from post-1997 activities.
+In Figures 8, 9, and 10, the modeled streamflow impacts to the South Platte River, North Platte River, and the Platte River upstream of Elm Creek, respectively, from all groundwater-only irrigation and municipal and industrial development within TPNRD with offsetting management actions, including groundwater irrigated acres retirements and recharge projects on the South Platte River and Platte River upstream of Elm Creek, are shown in orange.
+Also shown are the modeled streamflow impacts from all groundwater-only irrigation and municipal and industrial development prior to 1997 in blue.